containerscrew/nflux/README.md

 > [!NOTE]
 > `.rpm` package will come soon.
-> Change also the version you need in the URL above.
+> Change also the [release version](https://github.com/containerscrew/nflux/releases) you need in the URL above.

 ---